AlteredCraft/workshop-rag-basics/docs/course-spec.md

 - encourge "if yours is working look to help others"

 ### Opening (20 minutes)
+{{
+High level overview, here is how the R, A, G work together might expand the timeframe to 30?? hint at 'context rot' (chromadb paper)
+- improve the coverage of the key concepts here, keep it tight, just enough to orient the learner }}

 - Welcome, introductions, environment check
 - Helper assists stragglers with setup
 - Brief recap of pre-work concepts
 - Demo An anti-example of chatgpt hallucinating on questions regarding our data.
 - Notes:
     - Use accessible metaphors
 - which includes env validation checks (verify_setup.py works)

 ### Module 1: Ingest & Embed (35 minutes)
+{{ keep the corpus txt }}
 - Walkthrough of sample corpus structure
 - Live code-along: ingestion script
   - Load markdown files (callout a similar (any doc format, (example: PDF) workflow)
   - Extract content and metadata (frontmatter)
   - Chunk content (fixed-size with overlap)
-  - Create embeddings and store in ChromaDB
+  - Create embeddings and store in ChromaDB {{ create-or-use }}
 - Run ingest against sample corpus
 - **Checkpoint**: "Ingestion complete!
 X chunks created"
-- Introduce ChromaDB CLI browser
+- [if time] Introduce ChromaDB CLI browser

 ## 5 min (minimum) break

 ### Module 2: Query & Retrieve (30 minutes)
 - Explain similarity search (whiteboard/slide moment)
+- Sililar to SQL, if they have expereince
 - Live code-along: query function
   - Encode question as embedding
   - Search ChromaDB for similar chunks
-  - Return top results with metadata
+  - Return top results with metadata (set limit)
   - RAG params: top k , similarity score, etc.
 - Interactive exercise: participants write queries
 - Discuss results and introduce metadata filtering
+- Hint at _Reranker_ to inform them there are approached to overome the challenges here.

 ### Module 3: Connect to Chat (20 minutes)
 - NOTE: This will leverage their API key,